17 Things You Should Know Before Renting a Car in Portugal

 In Portugal, like in other parts of the world, you may rent a car in one city and return it to another, instead of returning it to the same city.

-This one-way rental usually comes with an additional cost, a fee known as “return tax”.
+This one-way rental typically incurs an additional cost, known as a “return tax” fee.

 This fee covers the costs of driving the car back to its original location.
-The amount itself is determined by the rental company and is frequently included in the rental fee.
+The rental company determines the amount, which is often included in the rental fee.

 But, is it worth it?
 It all depends on how many days you have and how you plan your Portugal itinerary.

-Also, whatever drop-off locations you choose, try to return the car a bit earlier than the appointed date and time so as not to pay an extra daily charge.
+Also, when choosing drop-off locations, try to return the car a bit earlier than the appointed date and time to avoid paying an extra daily charge.

-Sometimes they offer a 1-hour grace period pe but you better stick to what’s written in the contract.
+Sometimes they offer a 1-hour grace period, but it’s best to stick to what’s written in the contract.

 Driving in Portugal

-We would like to share some practical tips about driving in Portugal as well so as to make your experience easier!
+We would also like to share some practical tips about driving in Portugal to make your experience easier!

 ✅ Parking in Portugal